peterramaldes/design-pattern/solid/liskov-substitution/README.md

 > Derived classes must be usable through the base class interface,
 > without the need for the user to know the difference.

+> A program that uses an interface must not be confused by an
+> implementation of that interface

 Imagine we have two classes:

 * `Square` `Rectangle`